Churchyard cross, All Saints' churchyard

 original location, are considered worthy of protection.

-The churchyard cross at Westborough is a good example of the remains of a medieval standing cross with a quadrangular socket-stone and octagonal shaft.
-Situated to the south of the church, it is believed to stand in or near its original position.
+The churchyard cross at Stapleford is a good example of the chamfered quadrangular base of a medieval standing cross.
+Situated on the south side of the church, it is believed to stand in or near its original position.
 Limited disturbance of the area immediately surrounding the cross indicates that archaeological deposits relating to the monument's construction and use are likely to survive intact.
-The remains of the cross have been little altered in modern times, having continued in use as a public monument and amenity from medieval times to the present day.
+The cross has not been restored and has continued in use as a public monument and amenity from medieval times to the present day.

 The monument includes a standing stone cross located in the churchyard of All

-and a socket-stone, the shaft, knop and a fragment of the head.
+base, comprising a socket-stone, and a fragment of the shaft.

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 1 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.